-For the three month period ended January 31, 2013, the Company recorded a net loss of \$477,100 compared to \$123,376 for the quarter ended January 31, 2012, an increase of \$353,724.
-During the current quarter, exploration costs totalled \$301,258 compared to \$9,204 in the comparative quarter, an increase of \$292,054.
-The current quarter exploration expenditures were based on a higher level of Cordoba Property activities while exploration activity in the comparative period was minimal on both the Cordoba Property and the formerly held Snowcap property.
+For the year ended April 30, 2013, the Company recorded a net loss of \$2,180,113 compared to \$2,255,120 for the comparative year, a decrease of \$75,007.
+During the current year, exploration costs totalled \$1,276,024 compared to \$1,108,919 in the comparative year, an increase of \$167,105.
+The net loss for the comparative year included a write-off of \$191,000 regarding the formerly held Snowcap property.
+There were no write-offs or write-downs of mineral property carrying costs during the current year.

-General and administrative costs during the current quarter totalled \$172,767 compared to \$118,310 in the comparative quarter, an increase of \$54,457.
-The most notable increases in costs for the current quarter were in office and administration, management fees, shareholder communications, and salaries and benefits.
-Management fees are higher due to the fees paid to the President of the Company who started providing services in April 2012.
+General and administrative costs during the current year totalled \$931,315 compared to \$940,857 in the comparative year, a decrease of \$9,542.
+Despite this slight decrease in the current year general and administrative costs, the Company was more active from a corporate standpoint.
+The comparative year incurred finance and interest costs of \$500,000 and \$56,860 respectively whereas the current year incurred no such costs.
+However, current year costs included a share-based payments expense of \$325,679 compared to only \$26,436 in the comparative year.
+Notable cost increases for the current year were \$96,383 in office and administration, \$72,000 in management fees, \$41,628 in shareholder communications, \$31,667 in property investigation, and \$21,029 in salaries and benefits.
+Management fees were higher due to the fees paid to the President of the Company who started providing services in April 2012.
 His monthly compensation is allocated between management fees and geological fees.
-Shareholder communications, office and administration costs, and salaries and benefits were higher due to business and promotional activities and administrative requirements being greater during the current quarter.
-As well, in the second quarter of the current year, office and administration costs included a premium for directors' and officers' insurance.
-The current quarter also had property investigation costs recorded compared to none in the comparative quarter.
-The only significant decrease in the current quarter over the comparative quarter was travel costs.
+Shareholder communications, office and administration, and salaries and benefits were higher due to business and promotional activities and administrative requirements being greater during the current year.
+As well, office and administration costs included a premium for directors' and officers' insurance whereas the comparative year did not.
+Property investigation costs were higher as the Company increased efforts to explore new opportunities.